hyperledger/besu-docs/docs/Concepts/Privacy/Privacy-Groups.md

     To send private transactions between A, C, and D, A creates a privacy group consisting of A, C, and D. The privacy group ID of this group is specified when sending private transactions with A, C, and D as recipients.

+## Multi-tenancy

+When using [multi-tenancy](Multi-Tenancy.md) with privacy groups, each user provides a JSON Web Token (JWT) which allows Besu to check that the user has access to functionality and data associated with a privacy group.